 - Family planning counseling.

 - Information on birth control.

 - Diaphragms (and fitting).

 - Insertion and removal of intrauterine devices.

+- Tubal ligations

-- Formulary contraceptives (oral) (see Pharmacy section).
+- Formulary contraceptives (oral) up to 12 month supply (see Pharmacy section).
 Currently the Food and Drug Administration (FDA) has approved 18 different methods of contraception.
 All FDA approved methods of contraception are covered under this policy without cost sharing as required by federal and state law.